kubos/kubos/docs/command-and-control.md

 The appropriate function of the service interface will be called with the remaining arguments.

-Once the API call returns, a CBOR-encoded message containing the execution time, the return code and stdout will be returned to the client.
+Once the API call returns, a CBOR-encoded message containing the execution time, the return code and any stdout messages from the command will be returned to the client.

 ## Module Design {#module-design}

-Modules will need to implement to service interface and be compiled into a shared library in order to be compatible with this command and control system.
+Modules will need to implement the service interface and be compiled into a shared library in order to be compatible with this command and control system.

 These functions will need to accept and parse arguments and handle routing the arguments to the desired functionality in that library.